microsoft/Xbox-GDK-Samples/Samples/System/SimpleUserModel/readme_en-us.md

 ![Graphical user interface, application Description automatically generated](./media/image3.png)

+CONSOLE ONLY: When the controller assigned to the default user is disconnected, the sample calls `XUserFindControllerForUserWithUiAsync`, which launches a UI that prompts for controller input.
+This ensures that a controller is always paired to the default user.

 # Implementation Notes

 The new simple user model greatly simplifies the user management code